Overall Score 6 Represents average audio ecosystem compatibility score.

 .
 Newer versions provide faster data transfers.

-The JLab Go Air Pop have a 10meters distance to connect via Bluetooth.
+JLab Go Air Pop have a 10meters distance connecting via Bluetooth.

 Jabra Elite 5 have a maximum range of 10meters,